 While experimenting with weed genes that turned tomatoes dark green, geneticists accidentally discovered one of the reasons why today’s tomatoes lack taste.
 Modern tomatoes are light green before they turn uniformly red.

 Surprisingly, the mutation that gives tomatoes uniform red color actually disables some of the ripening genes.
 Those genes allow the fruit to make its own sugar which makes the tomato sweeter.
 The genes also increase the amount of carotenoid pigments, which give tomatoes the red color.

 When researchers turned the ripening genes back on, their experimental tomatoes had twenty percent more sugar and up to thirty percent more carotenoids.

 Unfortunately, regulations prohibited researchers from tasting their experimental fruits, but you can try eating heirloom tomatoes.
-They aren’t as pretty looking, but are tastier.
-It appears you can’t judge a tomato by the color of its skin.
+Some varieties might not be as pretty, but are tastier.

 This is, of course, just one of many factors.
 We have some links below if you also want to read about the links between how soil-type can affect the flavors of store-bought (and homegrown) tomatoes.

 - Charles, Dan.
 “How The Taste Of Tomatoes Went Bad (And Kept On Going).”
 NPR.
 June 28, 2012.
 Accessed September 5, 2018 for October 2018 re-run.

 - Charles, Dan.
 “The Search For Tastier Supermarket Tomatoes: A Tale In 3 Acts.”
 NPR: Morning Edition.
 June 3, 2016.
 Accessed September 5, 2018.